adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-outside-in-development-pleases-people-too.md

 categories: UXDD
 ---

-As a Front-end developer I find myself cosily positioned between UX and Backend development, however, the wholistic picture is a little more complicated.
+As a Front-end developer I find myself cosily positioned between UX design and Backend development, however, the wholistic picture is a little more complicated.
 In a dare I say it, Agile environment, the entire team are involved across several aspects of the project delivery process, which of course includes me.
 Why am I telling you this?
 Because I want to talk about Outside-in Development in terms of *people* as well as code.
-Whilst team members have different disciplines, we should all be working towards the single goal of **pleasing the user**.
+Whilst team members have different disciplines, we should all be working towards the single goal of *pleasing the user*.

-If the user is *pleased*, then they love the product, consume it, buy the widget etc. And all software development should for the most part, start with this perspective, the *Outside-in* perspective.
+If the user is *pleased*, then they love the product, consume it, buy the widget etc. And all software development should, for the most part, start with this perspective; the *Outside-in* perspective.
 Consider the opposite approach.
 If your solving problems buried in the underlying structures first, then it is *very* likely you and your team are solving problems that don't exist, which most certainly means you're not pleasing the user or anyone else for that matter.

 In a totally unreleastic, distilled, Waterfall version of an example development process, you could summarise the relationship as follows: